The Homestead Housing Authority is a Section 8 Public Housing Agency in Homestead, Florida.

 The Homestead Housing Authority serves Homestead, Florida, including areas from Florida City, to Northwest Flagler Street in Miami.

-As of March 31st, 2016 the Homestead Housing Authority manages 1,579 active Housing Choice Vouchers.
+As of the most recent VMS report, Homestead Housing Authority manages 1,583 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$778||$835|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 8% having issued approximately 195 vouchers in the past year.
 The average voucher holder has received housing benefits for 11 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 75 months on the waiting list1.